HeiningaVE/HeiningaVE.github.io/CV.md

 01-2017; $500,-
 Program established to support opportunities for early career researchers to present their work and participate in the scientific dialogue.

+#### Masterclass John P.A.
+Ioannidis Amsterdam
+18-11-2016; participation
+Selected by the Netherlands Research Integrity Network as one of the 9 excellent young researchers, to present their work at a masterclass hosted by the renowned Prof Dr. John P.A.
+Ioannidis.

 #### ISRCAP Travel Scholarship
 06-2015; $750,-
 Scholarship awarded by the International Society for Research in Child and Adolescent Psychopathology (ISRCAP), based on a presentation judged to be of outstanding quality.